 Actually, Henry had arrived at the firm some 45 minutes before his scheduled interview.
 The security guards made him wait in the main lobby until the reception and clerical staff arrived at 7:30.
 The guards had seen a lot of young men and women like Henry.
 Eager beavers who wanted to prove that they were ready to do whatever it takes to get hired.

-As it was with every Tuesday morning, the two guards took wagers on whether Henry would pass the “rabbit test.”
+As it was with every interview, the two guards took wagers on whether Henry would pass the “rabbit test.”
 The wager’s stakes were $20.
 Lou, the older guard, sized up Henry quickly, taking special note of the shine on his shoes.
 Mike, the younger guard, bet against Henry.
 In Mike’s mind, Henry’s southern accent made him weak.
 And Mike knew that Katherine Hanson despised weakness.
 She could smell it from a mile away.
 There was no way that this southern boy in his cheap suit was going to make it past the wicked bitch of the east, In fact, Mike wondered how Henry had survived the previous interview steps that were necessary to land him here on a cold, Tuesday morning.

 Henry had spent the last three weeks rehearsing for this day.
 With Mia’s coaching, he tried to anticipate all of the interview questions.
 What was his greatest strength?
 His greatness weakness?
 Did he prefer working alone or in a team environment?
 Why should he be hired?
 On and on and on.